cnguy/gopherjs-frappe-charts/README.md

 The basic development flow of this library is:

 1) Chart data: Declare your data via NewDataset() and labels
-2) Chart args: Declare the basic core arguments via NewChartArgs()
+2) Chart args: Declare the basic core arguments via NewChartArgs(), and then set extra config if needed (heatline, is_navigable)
 3) Call Render() on the chart args, which returns a reference to a Chart object that you can call various methods on (ShowSums, ShowAverages)

 Hello world: